influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/tools/show-stats.md

 ---
-title: Using the SHOW STATS statement to monitor InfluxDB
+title: Use the SHOW STATS statement to monitor InfluxDB statistics
 description: Use the SHOW STATS statement to monitor InfluxDB instances.
 menu:
   platform: